awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/020_eksctl/launcheks.md

 ### Create an EKS cluster

-The following command will create an eks cluster with the name `eksworkshop-eksctl`.
-It will also create a nodegroup with 2 on-demand instances.

 {{% insert-md-from-file file="using_ec2_spot_instances_with_eks/020_eksctl/create_eks_cluster_eksctl_command.md" %}}

 eksctl allows us to pass parameters to initialize the cluster.
 While initializing the cluster, eksctl does also allow us to create nodegroups.